-A very rich taste, but it does not push things too far.
-We find ourselves eating this bread very simply, no toppings save for a pad of good quality salted butter or a few slices of salted prosciutto.
+A vibrant taste, but it does not push things too far.
+We find ourselves eating this bread very simply with no toppings save for a pad of good quality salted butter or a few slices of salted prosciutto.
 It is not too sweet, but the salty-sweet combination is just divine.
 Somewhat counterintuitively this bread is of a very rustic nature.
-You’d think with the tiny chopped figs and delicate fennel seed you’d have a dainty loaf, but the end result is more of a hearty loaf.
+You’d think with the chopped figs and delicate fennel seed you’d have a delicate loaf, but the result is more of a hearty loaf.

 Now that’s fermentation.
 Watch this dough, even in the fridge!
-Alternatively you could let proof at room temperature for a few hours and just bake it straightaway sans the cold retard.
+Alternatively, you could let proof at room temperature for a few hours and bake it straightaway sans the cold retard.

 Crackly.
 Thin.
 Colorful.
 All adjectives I’d used to describe the crust.
-You almost wouldn’t know of the wonderful fruit inside this bread except for the few figs that pop out to let you know there is something else going on inside.
-The thin crust can easily be torn and you’ll find yourself doing just that to get another piece that may have a hidden fig inside.
+You almost wouldn’t know of the beautiful fruit inside this bread except for the few figs that pop out to let you know there is something else going on inside.
+The thin crust can easily be torn, and you’ll find yourself doing just that to get another piece that may have a hidden fig inside.

-A heavy loaf in the hand, and rightly so with around 400g of figs. The interior stays moist for days and is very tender.
+A heavy loaf in hand, and rightly so with around 400g of figs. The interior stays moist for days and is very tender.
 If I had to place an adjective on the crumb to sum it up: delectable.
-As you slice you’ll dig into caverns of figs, sometimes yanking them out of their hiding spot and sometimes slicing right though them.
+As you slice, you’ll dig into caverns of figs, sometimes yanking them out of their hiding spot and sometimes slicing right through them.
 A very rustic loaf!

-The aroma of fennel at each slice hits you first, but is only barely noticeable when taking a bite.
+The aroma of fennel at each slice hits you first but is only barely noticeable when taking a bite.
 I like it this way.
-When you snag a fig it’s a surprise as the bread isn’t completely laden with them to overpower things.
-A perfect balance of the two.
+When you snag a fig, it’s a surprise as the bread isn’t utterly laden with them to overpower things.
+A perfect balance between the two.